Paying premium has its perks.

-When you build an Optus NBN plan, prices start at $79 for NBN 50 or $99 for NBN 100.
+When you build an Optus NBN plan, prices start at $70 for NBN 25, $85 per month for NBN 50 or $99 for NBN 100 (with an introductory offer that knocks this down to $89 for the first 6 months).
 The basic Internet Everyday plan for each tier gets you internet, an Optus Ultra WiFi Modem and a discounted rate on Optus Sport.
 Ordinarily, that last one will run you $25 per month.
 For Optus NBN customers, it's just $6.99 per month.

 The next plan up (an extra $10 per month) is the Family Entertainer plan.
 It adds an Optus Ultra WiFi Booster and Optus WiFi Secure into the mix.